kyma-project/website/content/blog-posts/2020-07-07-release-notes-1.14/index.md

 ### External Docker registry

-1.14 Ulm brings you an option to use an external Docker registry for your Function images - a bonus feature that wasn't originally planned for the scope of this release.
+1.14 Ulm brings up an option to use an external Docker registry for your Function images - a bonus feature that wasn't originally planned for the scope of this release.
 In general, Serverless in Kyma comes with a built-in internal Docker registry in which you can store images when developing Functions.
 We now allow you to switch from the default registry to one of these hosted repository services:

 - Docker Hub
 - Google Container Registry